 While some of the policies contained in this Code must be strictly adhered to and no exceptions can be allowed, in other cases exceptions may be possible.
 Any employee or officer who believes that an exception to any of these policies is appropriate in his or her case should first contact his or her immediate supervisor.
 If the supervisor agrees that an exception is appropriate, the approval of the General Counsel must be obtained.
 The General Counsel shall be responsible for maintaining a complete record of all requests for exceptions to any of these policies and the disposition of such requests and report such record to the Audit Committee each fiscal quarter.
 Any executive officer or director who seeks an exception to any of these policies should contact the Chairman of the Audit Committee of the Board of Directors.
 Any waiver of this Code for executive officers or directors or any change to this Code that applies to executive officers or directors may be made only by the Board of Directors of the Company and will be disclosed as required by law or stock market regulation.

 Reporting and Compliance Procedures

-Every employee, officer and director has the responsibility to ask questions, seek guidance, and report suspected violations and express concerns regarding compliance with this Code.
-Any employee, officer or director who knows or believes that any other employee or representative of the Company has engaged or is engaging in Company related conduct that violates applicable law or this Code should report such information to his or her supervisor, the Company’s General Counsel, as described below.
+Every employee, officer, and director has the responsibility to ask questions, seek guidance, report suspected violations, and express concerns regarding compliance with this Code.
+Any employee, officer, or director who knows or believes that any other employee or representative of the Company has engaged or is engaging in Company related conduct that violates applicable law or this Code should report such information to his or her supervisor, the Company’s General Counsel, as described below.